The Clear Edge

 Energy-draining work requires recovery time.
 You can’t stack drains back-to-back without consequence.

-Between meetings: minimum 15-30 minute buffer.
-No back-to-back unless absolutely necessary.
+• No back-to-back meetings unless absolutely necessary.

-One day per week: no meetings.
-Full recovery day for deep work.
+• Full recovery day for deep work.

-Most founders treat buffers as “wasted time.”
-The data shows the opposite: 30-minute recovery buffers increase next-task performance by 40-60%.
-You get more done with buffers than without them because you work at a higher capacity.
+• You get more done with buffers than without them because you work at a higher capacity.

-Example schedule redesign:
+Example schedule redesign

 Before tracking (time-focused, energy-destroying):

-• Monday-Wednesday: 6-8 back-to-back client calls daily (9 am-5 pm packed)
+• 6–8 back-to-back client calls daily

-• Thursday: Email all day, admin catch-up
+• Email all day

-• Friday: Content creation (but exhausted fromthe week)
+• Content creation

 After tracking (energy-aligned):